uddin007/DeepSeek-RAG-application/README.md

 - **Toxicity** – Detects **harmful, offensive, or biased content**, typically assessed using classifiers or tools like **Perspective API**.
 - **Flesch-Kincaid Grade Level** – Evaluates **text readability** based on sentence structure and word complexity.
 Lower scores indicate easier-to-read text (e.g., an 8th-grade level is accessible to middle school readers).
 - **Automated Readability Index (ARI) Grade Level** – Another readability measure that considers **character count per word** and **words per sentence**, where **higher ARI values indicate increased complexity** (e.g., ARI 12+ = college-level text).

-By systematically applying these metrics, this analysis aims to **identify the strengths and weaknesses of each LLM** in real-world RAG implementations.
-Let’s dive into the evaluation results.